gebob19/DRL-Research-AFSR/README.md

 ## Results

-Three experiments were tested, two used my algorithm (AFSR+RND_1.2-1.7, AFSR+RND_1.5-1.9) and one as the standard RND setup.
+Three experiments were tested, two used the proposed implementation (AFSR+RND_1.2-1.7, AFSR+RND_1.5-1.9) and one as the standard RND setup.

-*Note:* For my algorithm, the first number is the initial mean loss I trained the encoder too before training the policy, and the second number is the mean loss threshold which was maintained throughout rollouts.
+*Note:* For the proposed implementation, the first number is the initial mean loss I trained the encoder too before training the policy, and the second number is the mean loss threshold which was maintained throughout rollouts.

 ![alt text](https://github.com/gebob19/PredictiveExploration/blob/master/codebase/imgs/100itr_table.png)
 ![alt text](https://github.com/gebob19/PredictiveExploration/blob/master/codebase/imgs/denisty_policy_loss.png)